nolcut/FaaSr-Docs/docs/index.md

 To get started with FaaSr you need:

 - A GitHub account and associated [credentials] (a PAT token)
-- An S3 bucket and associated [credentials] (access and secret keys)
+- An S3 data store bucket and associated [credentials] (access and secret keys)
 - A FaaSr-workflow GitHub repository in your account
 - A workflow configuration JSON file stored in your account's FaaSr-workflow repository
 - A function code repository